Optimized Compilation of Logical Clifford Circuits: Generalized Compilation Strategy for Arbitrary System Sizes

 where the first factor represents the application of $P$ gates across all wires in $\mathcal{E}(\overline{I_h})$, while the second one indicates a layer of $CZ$ gates acting pairwise within $\mathcal{E}(\overline{I_h})$.

-Interestingly, by combining all three building blocks, we recover the same gate sequencing rule as obtained by the \gls{sas} method, which is depicted in \cref{fig:sas_rules}.
+By combining all three building blocks, we recover the same gate sequencing rule as obtained by the \gls{sas} method, which is depicted in \cref{fig:sas_rules}.
 The case for odd Hadamard gates works analogously to the above, for which the same equivalence observation could be made.
-However, compared to the approach in the original \gls{sas} paper~\cite{chen2024tailoring}, above derivation follows a much more straightforward and intuitive paradigm: instead of going through the intricate procedure of stitching together root circuits derived from Pauli constraints and subsequently applying logical identities to simplify the circuit and reduce its depth, we directly identify simple structural rules for the constituent blocks and compose them.
+However, compared to the approach in the original \gls{sas} paper~\cite{chen2024tailoring}, above derivation follows a much more straightforward and intuitive paradigm: instead of going through the intricate procedure of stitching together root circuits derived from Pauli constraints and subsequently applying logical identities to simplify the circuit and reduce its depth, we directly identify simple structural rules for the constituent blocks and compose them. \ifshort \else As the methodology for deriving the two other compilation strategies $\mathcal{C}^{H}_{\text{low}}$ and $\mathcal{C}^{H}_{\text{high}}$ is the same as above, we defer them to App.~\ref{app:other_strategies}. \fi